OpenFodder/openfodder/README.md

 The game is military-themed and based on shooting action but with a strategy game-style control system.
 The player directs troops through numerous missions, battling enemy infantry, vehicles and installations.

+Open Fodder is a open Source version of the Cannon Fodder engine, for modern operating systems.

+####Map Creator / Editor

+See [OpenFodder Editor] (https://github.com/segrax/OpenFodderEditor) for a map editor for Windows.

 ####Media
 [Open Fodder 0.8 Video - Amiga Format Special] (https://www.youtube.com/watch?v=7AjELdOzoaw)
 [Open Fodder 0.7 Video] (https://www.youtube.com/watch?v=c9iu7Jwm3Ak)